alephium/docs/docs/integration/danube-upgrade.md

 The Danube upgrade is a [major upgrade](https://github.com/alephium/alephium/blob/master/docs/danube-upgrade.md) to the Alephium network.
 It will be activated on mainnet on **XXX, 2025** and is already activated on testnet.

+If you encounter any issues with the upgrade, please don't hesitate to reach out to the core developers on Discord/Telegram.

 ## How to upgrade

-The upgrade is mostly backward compatible.
-Users do not need to take any action.
+The upgrade is mostly backward compatible, so users do not need to take any action.
 However, ecosystem services need to pay attention to the following changes.

 ### Full node